tanushjindal1903/TR102-Training-Daily-Next-gen-AI-/WEEK_03.md

 * Gained experience in comparing multiple machine learning models on the same dataset.
 * Developed the ability to select appropriate algorithms based on dataset characteristics and business requirements.
 * Established a strong foundation for advanced machine learning topics such as ensemble learning and model optimization.

 ---

+⭐ ⭐ ⭐

+---

+# 📅 Day 12: Project Progress Review and Development Planning

+**Date:** July 16, 2026

+### 📝 Technical Competencies Acquired

+#### 1. Project Progress Assessment
+* Conducted a comprehensive review of the concepts and practical implementations completed during the first phase of the training program.
+* Evaluated the progress made in areas including:
+    * Data Exploration
+    * Data Visualization
+    * Feature Engineering
+    * Dimensionality Reduction
+    * Automated EDA
+    * Machine Learning Fundamentals
+* Assessed the readiness of the acquired skills for project implementation.

+#### 2. Project Scope Definition
+* Reviewed the objectives and expected deliverables for both the minor and major project phases.
+* Refined the project scope to ensure alignment with the training outcomes and available development timeline.
+* Identified the core functionalities required for successful project completion.

+#### 3. Project Architecture Planning
+* Discussed the high-level architecture of the proposed project solution.
+* Established a preliminary workflow for:
+    * Dataset Preparation
+    * Feature Processing
+    * Model Development
+    * Recommendation Generation
+    * User Interaction Interface
+* Understood the importance of modular and scalable project design.

+#### 4. Problem Identification and Resolution
+* Identified challenges related to dataset selection, project finalization, and implementation strategy.
+* Evaluated potential solutions and development approaches to overcome technical constraints.
+* Improved understanding of project planning methodologies and milestone tracking.

+#### 5. Progress Presentation and Documentation
+* Summarized the work completed during the initial weeks of training.
+* Organized technical documentation and repository structure for easier project tracking and evaluation.
+* Reviewed project documentation practices for maintaining clear development records.

+---

+### 💻 Practical Implementations

+* Prepared a summarized overview of the work completed during the first phase of training.
+* Reviewed datasets and project resources relevant to the Personalized Movie Recommendation System.
+* Updated project documentation and repository organization.
+* Evaluated the readiness of the existing preprocessing and machine learning knowledge for project implementation.
+* Finalized the direction and scope of the upcoming development phase.

+---

+### 📚 Learning Outcomes

+* Developed an understanding of the importance of regular project evaluation and progress tracking.
+* Learned how structured planning contributes to efficient project execution.
+* Improved the ability to summarize technical progress and communicate project status effectively.
+* Gained experience in defining project scope and identifying implementation milestones.
+* Developed familiarity with planning the transition from theoretical learning to practical project development.
+* Enhanced understanding of project documentation and repository management practices.
+* Established a clear roadmap for the upcoming implementation phase of the Personalized Movie Recommendation System.

+---